VTArcelia/dwl-slstatus/README.md

 modify config.def.h to change your font, and file manager if you choose to.

-no idea why my screenshots are not working rn so no grim / slurp

 just remember to sudo make clean install in dwl and slstatus.